• Skip to main content

 • You can also put your own spin on this easy appetizer and serve it with fresh fruit such as strawberries, grapes, figs, or apple and pear slices.

-Baked ricotta dip can be reheated in a preheated 350°F oven; before reheating, add a splash of milk or heavy cream and mix it up.
-Cover and bake for 10-15 minutes or until it is warmed through.
+• Ricotta cheese dip can be reheated in a preheated 350°F oven; before reheating, add a splash of milk or heavy cream and mix it up.
+Cover and bake for 10-15 minutes, or until heated through.
 It can dry out if reheated too long, so pull it out as soon as it is warm.

 What does ricotta cheese taste like?